Last Week Tonight with John Oliver: Narendra Modi

-John Oliver extensively satirized Indian prime minister Narendra Modi in a segment which was broadcast on February 23, 2020, calling him a "temporary symbol of hate."
+John Oliver extensively satirized Indian prime minister Narendra Modi in a segment which was broadcast on February 23, 2020, calling him a "temporary symbol of hate".
 This was during a visit of US president Donald Trump to India, and in an organized rally that coincided with large-scale violence in Delhi.
 He criticized Modi's "increasingly controversial reputation and widespread protests against his government's citizenship measures", as well as the BJP's condoning of widespread violence against Muslims in India.

 Disney+ Hotstar, an Indian streaming service who holds rights to HBO programming in the country, refused to stream the episode, leading to criticism by local viewers (including Hotstar's apps being review bombed with 1-star reviews).
 Oliver addressed the censorship in the March 8, 2020, episode, also noting that since the acquisition of Hotstar by The Walt Disney Company (which occurred as part of its acquisition of 21st Century Fox), Hotstar had begun to censor jokes regarding Disney characters from the program, such as his "factually-accurate" claim that Donald Duck had a corkscrew penis.

 Danbury, Connecticut

-John Oliver satirized the city of Danbury, Connecticut on a broadcast that aired on August 16, 2020, by making fun of the general quaintness of the town, starting a feud with the town that would last a few weeks, involving the Mayor of Danbury Mark Boughton, a YouTube show called "Danbury Hat Tricks", and other various content creators in Danbury.
+John Oliver satirized the city of Danbury, Connecticut on a broadcast that aired on August 16, 2020, by making fun of the general quaintness of the town, starting a feud with the town that would last a few weeks, involving the Mayor of Danbury Mark Boughton, the city's hockey team called Danbury Hat Tricks, and other various content creators in Danbury.
 The mayor of Danbury, in response, revealed that they would rename their sewer plant, which makes up more than 80% of their $127 million budget, the "John Oliver Memorial Sewer Plant", saying "it's full of crap, just like you [John Oliver]".
 The mayor reneged on this statement later in the week, claiming it was a joke, but after John Oliver offered $55,000 to local charities on a broadcast that aired on August 30, 2020, in exchange for the sewage plant actually being named after him, Danbury accepted the offer.

+Bird of the Century vote

+In 2023, the New Zealand conservation group Forest & Bird ran its annual Bird of the Year vote, renamed to the Bird of the Century vote to coincide with the 100-year celebration of Forest & Bird.
+John Oliver ran an extensive campaign for the pūteketeke, during which he promoted the bird on his own show, dressed up as the bird in his interview with Jimmy Fallon on his show, and placed billboard ads across the globe, including in Shibuya Crossing, Tokyo, Mumbai, and Champs-Élysées, Paris.
+Mobile ads were also placed on a truck driving around Westminster, London, encouraging participants to 'crown a real king'.
+A banner was also placed at the back of a plane which flew over the beaches in Copacabana, Rio de Janeiro.
+The pūteketeke ended up winning by a landslide, with 83% of the vote.